DmitrySemikin/Shiny/README.md

 This project does NOT provide:
  * Graphical front end (Ogre-based front end from the original project was discontinued in this fork).
- * Automated instrumentation or sampling.
+ * No automated instrumentation or sampling.
  * No support for multithreading.